Brzóza Królewska

 Brzóza Królewska (literally "Royal Birch"; Бере́за Королі́вська) is a village in the administrative district of Gmina Leżajsk, within Leżajsk County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 8 km west of Leżajsk and 34 km north-east of the regional capital Rzeszów.
 In 2006 the village had a population of 3,200.

 Brzóza Królewska is divided into the following parts: Podbór, Stępnie, Bednarze, Kmiecie, Zagrody, Łoiny, Flisy, Piaski, Podsośnina, Chiny.

 History

 Brzóza Królewska was first mentioned in 1565.
 Its current location was not inhabited then and was only a hunting area known as over the birch (za brzozą).
 It was first settled in the mid-17th century.

 The area was originally a temporary shelter against Tatars raids for the people of Giedlarowa.
 Life was not easy for early inhabitants as the soil was not fertile.
 It was difficult to earn a living and have sufficient food provisions.
 However, over time, the population of Brzóza increased as a result of wolnizna (settlers did not have to pay rent for land in the beginning) granted to inhabitants by the starost from Leżajsk - Łukasz Opaliński.

 After the First Partition of Poland Brzóza Królewska was a part of the Austrian Empire.
 At the end of the 18th century, there were approximately 1,500 inhabitants.
 In 1830, a Roman Catholic parish was created (earlier Brzóza Królewska was under supervision of Giedlarowa parish).
 In 1914, the original wooden church was rebuilt in brick temple.
 Following World War I, in 1918, Poland regained independence and control of the village.

 Following the joint German-Soviet invasion of Poland, which started World War II in September 1939, the village was occupied by Germany.
 In 1942–1943, the German gendarmerie and Gestapo carried out a massacre of 62 hiding and captured Jews (men, women and children) and 3 Poles (two men and one woman) for sheltering these Jews.